rodneyshupe/Cookbook/Recipes/Baking-Breads.rst

   1/4 teaspoon of garlic.
 When the second side is cooked, flip the garlic side onto the griddle surface for just a few seconds.
 The hot surface will help seal the garlic to the naan.
-* Sesame Nann: Substitute yogurt as above.
+* Sesame Naan: Substitute yogurt as above.
 Then when cooking, brush with a little olive oil when the naan is done cooking and sprinkle 1 side with sesame seeds.
 Place the sesame seed side of the naan onto the cooking surface for just a few seconds to seal the sesame seeds into the surface